UPDATED 9 OCTOBER 2020

 - Exit the loos if too crowded, wait for others to leave.

 - Our cleaner, Fun, will attend after sailing on Saturday and then again after sailing on Sunday.
-We have asked her to clean the loos more often than normal over the weekends.
+We have asked her to clean the loos more often than normal over the weekend

 - Extra sanitising stations with additional items will be available at the weekends near the workshop.